-Trade execution fees (i.e Foreign Exchange commissions) are delivered at a point-in-time, based on customer actions.
+Trade execution fees (i.e Foreign Exchange commissions), part of Markets, are delivered at a point-in-time, based on customer actions.
 Revenue for trade execution is recognized on trade date, which is consistent with the time that the service was provided.
 Customers are generally billed for services on a monthly or quarterly basis.